 The vDSO uses a simplified layout that has no writable segment and requires no dynamic relocations.
 This makes it easier to use the system call ABI without implementing a general-purpose ELF loader and full ELF dynamic linking semantics.

 ELF symbol names are the same as C identifiers with external linkage.
 Each system call corresponds to an ELF symbol in the vDSO, and has the ABI of a C function.
 The vDSO functions use only the basic machine-specific C calling conventions governing the use of machine registers and the stack, which is common across many systems that use ELF, such as Linux and all the BSD variants.
 They do not rely on complex features such as ELF Thread-Local Storage, nor on Fuchsia-specific ABI elements such as the SafeStack unsafe stack pointer.
+To see more information about the life of a syscall and its relationship to the vDSO, see Life of a Fuchsia syscall.

 vDSO Unwind Information